 After consummation of the Offerings, the Senior Subordinated Notes and the Subordinated Notes will be outstanding.
 The Senior Subordinated Notes are subordinated in right of payment to all existing and future senior indebtedness of Lear and will be senior in right of payment to the Notes.
 Interest is payable in arrears on January 15 and July 15.
-The Subordinated Notes are subordinated in right of payment to all existing and future senior indebtedness of Lear and will be pari passu with the Notes.
+The Subordinated Notes are subordinated in right of payment to all existing and future senior indebtedness of Lear and will be senior in right of to the Subordinated Notes are subordinated in right of payment to all existing and future senior indebtedness of Lear and will be pari passu with the Notes.
 Interest on the Subordinated Notes is payable in arrears on February 1 and August 1.

-The Indentures governing the Senior Subordinated Notes and the Subordinated Notes (the "Indentures") limit, among other things: (i) the making of any Restricted Payment (as defined in the Indentures); (ii) the incurrence of indebtedness unless the Company satisfies a specified cash flow to interest expense coverage ratio; (iii) the creation of liens; (iv) the incurrence of payment restrictions affecting subsidiaries; (v) entering into transactions with stockholders and affiliates; (vi) the sale of assets; (vii) the issuance of preferred stock; and (viii) the merger, consolidation or sale of substantially all of the assets of the Company.
+The Indentures governing the Senior Subordinated Notes and the Subordinated Notes (the "Indentures") limit, among other things: (i) the making of any Restricted Payment (as defined in the Indentures); (ii) the incurrence of indebtedness unless the Company satisfies a specified cash flow to interest expense coverage ratio; (ii) the creation of liens; (iv) the incurrence of payment restrictions affecting subsidiaries; (v) entering into transactions with stockholders and affiliates; (vi) the sale of assets; (vii) the issuance of preferred stock; and (viii) the merger, consolidation or sale of substantially all of the assets of the Company.
 The Indentures also provide that a holder of the Senior Subordinated Notes or the Subordinated Notes may, under certain circumstances, have the right to require that Lear repurchase such holder's securities upon a change of control of the Company.